Struktal/Struktal/docs/tutorials/08-dao-pattern.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 ```
 > [!TIP]
-> There is a file `📄 project/src/schema/tables.sql` where you can document the SQL statements that are required for your project.
-This allows you or other persons to easily recreate tables in case you want to set up another instance of your project in the future.
+> There is a file `📄 src/lib/schema/tables.sql` where you can document the SQL statements that are required for your application.
+This allows you or other persons to easily recreate tables in case you want to set up another instance of the application in the future.

 ## Saving an object to the database
 To create a new database entry for an object, you have to create an instance of the object, assign the attributes and save it with the DAO's `save` method: